MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 ## Installing to a read-only file system

 In enterprise environments, it is common for enterprise utilities to be mounted as read-only file systems, so that ordinary operations cannot corrupt the tools.
-Obviously, new applications can be added to such systems only by first unmounting them, then re-mounting them for read/write, installing the software, and then re-mounting as read-only.
+New applications can be added to such systems only by first unmounting them, then re-mounting them for read/write, installing the software, and then re-mounting as read-only.
 This must be done by a system administrator.

 ## Remove Microsoft R Server